Electric Vehicle Frequently Asked Questions and responses to common myths

 Overview

-Why is this?
-There are many factors in play.
+There are many attractive aspects of EVs.
 Some of them are:

-• They are just plain fun to drive!
+• EVs are just plain fun to drive!
 Added safety features, advanced electronics and a low carbon footprint makes this choice a winner.

 • The availability of new, lower priced models due to rapid decreases in battery costs is making EVs cost-competitive with fossil fuel vehicles.